bgwrites/PyCandleData/README.md

 You will need to install <a href="https://github.com/hootnot/oanda-api-v20">oandapyV20</a>.
 If you do not know how to setup a python environment, I reccomend using Anaconda or learning how to use virtualenv.
 There are numerous tutorials online for this.

+Heads up, Oanda only allows a maximum of 4000 candles returned.
+If you require more, you will need to alter this script or run it multiple times with changes to the dates.

 1. Create a demo account with <a href="https://oanda.com">Oanda</a> and obtain an api key.
 2. Place your api key in the script under "access_token".